Skip to content

 Lockfile and signature checkscrates/orchestrator-plugin-host/src/lockfile.rs, crates/orchestrator-plugin-host/src/signature_verifier.rs

-Provider session bridgecrates/orchestrator-session-host/src/
+Provider session bridgecrates/orchestrator-plugin-host/src/session/

 Curated default pluginscrates/orchestrator-core/src/plugin_registry.rs